frnrbt/ondorse-home/blog/n26-fined-by-bafin.md

 ---
-title: BaFin's €4.25m panalty against N26, what lessons to learn ?
+title: 'BaFin''s €4.25m penalty against N26, what lessons to learn ?'
 subtitle: >-
   On September 29, 2021, German regulator BaFin publicly announced that it had imposed a €4.25m fine in July 2021 on N26, one of Europe’s most highly valued